jcsteh/axSHammer/readme.md

 But sometimes, you don't have the ability, time, money, patience or energy for either of these.
 You just want some kind of access and you're willing to deal with a bit (or a lot) of ugliness to get it.

-AxSHammer is a Mozilla Firefox add-on which provides a set of tools to try to help in this situation.
+AxSHammer is a Mozilla Firefox (Now Chromium) add-on which provides a set of tools to try to help in this situation.
 They might not work.
 They might break things further.
 Even if they do work, the access they provide is probably going to be ugly and suboptimal.